 Please note: We offer a wide variety of financial support to make courses affordable.
 Just visit our online Help Centre for more information on a range of topics including fees, online learning and FAQs.

 An opportunity to try out ideas for children’s stories, to develop your writing and learn about the current state of children’s book publishing.
+This taster course does not cover picture book writing.

-Students say: "It was warm and welcoming"; "There were valuable writing exercises to get inspiration"; "I loved the feedback from the other students"; "Very enthusiastic and supportive tutor"; "It has taken the fear away from starting!".
+Students say:"It was warm and welcoming"; "There were valuable writing exercises to get inspiration"; "I loved the feedback from the other students"; "Very enthusiastic and supportive tutor"; "It has taken the fear away from starting!"

 What will we cover?